 The other two reasons are:

 - It is easier for surveillance to tell what is going on with chips.
-On camera, from a distance, a $20 bill and a $5 bill look very similar, but a red chip and a green chip look nothing alike.
-In a game like roulette, where many people are betting on a single layout, the different colors allow the dealer, surveillance, and security to know to who each bet belongs.
+On camera, from a distance, $20 and $5 bills look very similar, but a red chip and a green chip look nothing alike.
+In a game like roulette, where many people are betting on a single layout, the different colors allow the dealer, surveillance, and security to know to whom each bet belongs.

 - Since chips equal cash for many people, sometimes people will take home the casino chips and never cash them in.
 Therefore, less money paid out by the Casino = more revenue for the Casino.